FilippoCastellani/CaVe/README.md

 ##### Authors: Filippo Castellani, Gaia Vettori

 ## What does it do ?

 These projects deal with two very different topics:
  1. Hypnogram estimation from EEG signals during sleep.
  2. Quasi-Automatic Segmentation of lesions in brain MRI images.

-During the course of the project, the **aim** was to **develop algorithms** that could sove the tasks **and critically evaluate the obtained results**.
+During the course of the project, the **aim** was to **develop algorithms** that could solve the tasks and **critically evaluate** the obtained results.
-In order to do so a starting bibliography on the state of the art in the task-related field was given in order to kickstart the research.
+In order to do so, a starting bibliography on the state of the art in the task-related field was given to kickstart the research.
 Consequently, the studied algorithms were implemented in Matlab and tested on real data furnished by the professor.

 ## Repository structure: